JorjaFox/library/content/posts/faq/jorja.md

 ### What's the deal with her name?

 This question arises since Jorja Fox was listed as 'Jorjan Fox' in her first few movies, on Missing Persons, and on her first few episodes of _ER_.
 After a few episodes, her listing changed to 'Jorja Fox'.
-The confusion was compounded by the following rumor "When [Jorja] joined the cast of _ER_, her name was shortened back to Jorja after a couple episodes, hence the confusion.
-In an interview she said that one day she woke up and wanted her name back."
+The confusion was compounded by the following rumor:

+>When [Jorja] joined the cast of _ER_, her name was shortened back to Jorja after a couple episodes, hence the confusion.
+In an interview she said that one day she woke up and wanted her name back.

 The rumor is arguable, and not verifiable.

-The truth of the matter is that her birth name is 'Jorja-An' and Jorja is a shortening.
-Jorjan was bastardization of Jorja-An that was done when she was on Missing Persons.
+Her birth name is 'Jorja-An' and Jorja is a shortening.
+Jorjan was bastardization of Jorja-An that was done when she was on _Missing Persons_.

 Today, both personally and professionally, she is known as 'Jorja Fox'.